gersilva96/react-nextjs-boilerplate/README.md

 This is the template for React applications.

-In the /src-sample dir you will find a complete example on how this system could work.
+In the **src** dir you will find a complete example on how this system could work.
+You can add or remove the files you need.
-Even though you can use /src and /test from the scratch, it would be nice take a look frequently to src-sample and tests-sample.
-These dirs contains some functional samples on how to use the package.

 ## Tools

 If you are using the Visual Studio Code as your code editor (recommended, you can get it [here](https://code.visualstudio.com/)), you should install and use the associated plugins.

-### Next.js
+### Nextjs

 We use Next.js due to different advantages: